ansys/pymapdl-reader/docs/source/user_guide/loading_results.rst

 Results from a cyclic analysis require additional post processing to be interperted correctly.
-Mode shapes are stored within the result file as unprocessed parts of the real and imaginary parts of a modal solution.  ``pyansys`` combines these values into a single complex array and then returns the real result of that array.
+Mode shapes are stored within the result file as unprocessed parts of the real and imaginary parts of a modal solution.  ``ansys-mapdl-reader`` combines these values into a single complex array and then returns the real result of that array.

 .. code:: python